Automatic Sortation Systems

 Significantly reduce your sorting labor costs

-Our automatic Sortation Systems can significantly reduce labor and improve sortation accuracy and efficiency.
+Our automated Sortation Systems can significantly reduce labor and improve sortation accuracy and efficiency.
+Sanitary design makes for easy washdown.
 We can customize a classifier to your exact physical specifications and needs.

 Features & Benefits: